SOFIE-project/PDS-IAA/README.md

 ## Local configuration
 TBP

-# Client authentication and authorization, and resource access
+# Client authentication, authorization, and resource access
 Make sure you have executed the previous step and you have configured the authorization server.
 Edit the `client.py` script by editing the `client_id`  variable with the value output by the client-setup.py script.